videeshhh/LiveCode/README.md

 # LiveCode
-A website in which you and your peers can Code live which you can edit in real time.
+An Application in which you and your peers can Code live which you can edit in real time.